Snowflake ID Generator - Create Unique Distributed IDs

 • 12 bits: Sequence number

-This structure allows for the generation of approximately 4,096 unique IDs per millisecond per machine.
+This distributed ID structure enables generation of approximately 4,096 unique IDs per millisecond per machine, making it ideal for high-throughput distributed systems.

-3. Click "Generate" to create a new Snowflake ID
+3. Generate ID: Click "Generate" to create a new unique Snowflake ID

-To parse an existing Snowflake ID, enter it in the "Parse ID" field and click "Parse".
+To decode a Snowflake ID, enter it in the "Parse ID" field and click "Parse" to see its timestamp, machine ID, and sequence components.

-The Snowflake ID is constructed using bitwise operations:
+The Snowflake ID algorithm constructs unique identifiers using bitwise operations:

 1ID = (timestamp << 22) | (datacenterId << 17) | (workerId << 12) | sequence